“I have sciatica” is a common comment from people visiting us in the clinic.

-The sciatic nerve runs from your low back to your foot.
+This nerve runs from your low back all the way to your foot.

 - the low back (lumbar spine),

 - the sacrum (that triangular bone at the base of your spine),

 - the piriformis muscle (in your buttock)